vippsas/vipps-developers/settlements/sftp-report-service/README.md

 This is the directory structure:
 ```
-/settlements/[inbox|archive]/[file extension]/[orgnum]/[sales unit serial]/[sales unit serial]-[settlement number].[file extension]
+/settlements/[inbox|archive]/[file extension]/[orgno.]/[merchant serial number]/[merchant serial number]-[settlement number].[file extension]
 ```

 ### How to use it

 Reports under `/settlements/inbox` can be "deleted" (actually hidden) in order to keep track of already processed reports.

 Reports are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.

 Reports under `/settlements/archive` cannot be removed.